Morris Goodman Awards

 Applications are accepted on a rolling basis.
 Applications must include the following for successful submission:

-- letter that states their research plans, justifies the need for language training, and describes how the training will be completed;
+- Essay that justifies the need for language training, describes how the training will be completed, and indicates the need for language training in order to complete the degree (750 words)